-“I was raised in a very, very orthodox family and from a lineage of Rabbis….and I escaped as quickly as I could and started to just go on a journey around the world and study anything I could.
-Christian mysticism or going to an ashram, I studied different kinds of yoga.
+“I was raised in a very, very orthodox family and from a lineage of rabbis…and I escaped as quickly as I could to just go on a journey around the world and study anything I could.
+Christian mysticism or going to an ashram.
+I studied different kinds of yoga.

 A very very big part of my journey is about retrieving and reclaiming the feminine soul.
-In Judaism and in life, that has been so submerged and so just devalued.
-And that’s unfolding the cracking, the deconstruction and cracking open of the old God forms has been a very powerful journey for me and that has been part of my teaching of people.
-It’s giving them permission to deconstruct God images that are old and don’t carry holiness.
-They don’t carry the power, the mystical power, the luminous power that they need to.
+In Judaism and in life, that has been submerged and devalued.
+The deconstruction and cracking open of the old God forms has been a very powerful journey for me, and it has been part of my teaching of people.
+It’s giving them permission to deconstruct God images that are old and don’t carry holiness, that don’t carry the power, the mystical power, the luminous power that they need to.

-It started long long ago when I had this tremendous body experience.
-The body experiences that the Goddess was taking me over.
-I do believe that many women have this but perhaps don’t understand it mystically as I did.
-But it was clear that it was the Shechinah or the Goddess, the feminine face of God that was coming through in my life was powerful.
-Telling me when I needed to get pregnant; telling me how to do this; guiding me through that path of motherhood, but far beyond that as well.
+It started long long ago when I had this tremendous body experience—that the Goddess was taking me over.
+I believe that many women have this but perhaps don’t understand it mystically, as I did.
+It was clear that the Shechinah or the Goddess, the feminine face of God, that was coming through in my life was powerful.
+It was telling me when I needed to get pregnant; telling me how to do this; guiding me through that path of motherhood, and far beyond that as well.
 Really talking to me.
 Revealing herself as different forms and through different dreams with different faces.
-Not necessarily Jewish faces or names but a powerful river of the feminine has been a very, very big revelation for me, of God revealing herself.
-And talking to me about the terrible unbalance that’s been perpetrated over centuries; and having the need for the earth, the need for humanity to rebalance that.
+Not necessarily Jewish faces or names but a powerful river of the feminine, and it has been a very, very big revelation for me—of God revealing herself and talking to me about the terrible imbalance that’s been perpetrated over centuries; and having the need for the Earth, the need for humanity to rebalance that.
 I would say my two biggest voices have been my dreams and my body.
 And neither one is terribly well institutionalized in any organized religion.”

-I met Reb Tirzah Firestone in Boulder, CO where she led the Jewish Renewal synagogue and community for over two decades.
+I met Reb Tirzah Firestone in Boulder, Coloradowhere she led the Jewish Renewal synagogue and community for over two decades.
 Reb Tirzah’s writings have guided many of us, especially women, to a new understanding of God and our worthiness of spiritual awakening.
-When she started her studies and when was ordained as a rabbi by her mentor, Reb Zalman Schachter-Shalomi, she was married to a Christian Minister and far removed from the Orthodox Judaism of her youth.
-Reb Tirzah has written extensively about the feminine presence of God, what Jews call The Shechinah.
-She came to her deep understanding of God as the feminine through her dreams which were the subject of her first book, The Receiving.
-Having been a Jungian psychoanalyst, she understood the power of dreams in a way most spiritual leaders might not have understood.
+When she started her studies—and when was ordained as a rabbi by her mentor, Reb Zalman Schachter-Shalomi—she was married to a Christian minister and far removed from the Orthodox Judaism of her youth.
+Reb Tirzah has written extensively about the feminine presence of God, what Jews call the Shechinah.
+She came to her deep understanding of God as the feminine through her dreams which were the subject of her first book, The Receiving: Reclaiming Jewish Women’s Wisdom.
+Having been a Jungian psychoanalyst, she understood the power of dreams.

 What I learned from connecting with Reb Tirzah is that God finds us where we are.
 We don’t need to be leading the “perfect” life or a religious life.
-We don’t need to be good in anyone’s eyes.
-We don’t need to offer sacrifices or practice self-resignation.
 We don’t have to be a good Jew or a good Catholic or a good Muslim.
 We don’t need to have done anything.
 The Divine Spirit that is above all understanding is accessible to all regardless of circumstances and status.

-I am so grateful to be in an age where we are leaving old understandings of God behind and embracing the fullness of what is and might be The Divine.
-Personally, I believe in a Divine Presence that is impossible to fully understand and grasp.
+I am so grateful to be living in an age where we are leaving old understandings of God behind and embracing the fullness of what is and might be The Divine.
 I depend upon enlightened teachers like Reb Tirzah Firestone to give me glimpses into all of God’s loving faces.